-- DSA FT for full time DSA students who are claiming living cost and or tuition fee support from SAAS - DSA O for part-time, distance learning and full time students not claiming tuition fees or living cost support.
+- for full-time DSA students who are claiming living costs and or tuition fee support from us. - for part-time distance learning and full-time students not claiming tuition fees or living-costs support.

 We also produce a set of guidance notes for students explaining the kind of support they may be entitled to under DSA.